-A Mass Shooting at a Country-Music Concert in Las Vegas
+The Worst Mass Shooting in U.S. History

-At least 20 people have died and more than 100 have been injured following a shooting at a country-music concert in Las Vegas, Nevada, on Sunday night, according to the Las Vegas police department.
-The Associated Press reported that at least one off-duty police officer who was at the scene of the shooting has died.
+The Las Vegas Police Department confirmed early Monday the suspected shooter is Stephen Paddock, age 64, who is dead.
+A police statement said Paddock was found dead when a SWAT team breached the hotel room on the 32nd floor of the Mandalay Bay Hotel from where Paddock had opened fire on the crowd of more than 22,000 who were attending the Route 91 Harvest Festival concert across the street.
+Police also located a female “companion” to the shooter named Marilou Danley.
+They later said Danley was located out of the country and was “no longer being sought out as a person of interest.”
+During an earlier press conference, Lombardo described the suspected shooter as “a lone-wolf-type actor.”

-The Las Vegas Police Department confirmed on social media that one suspect “is down,” and reported that as of now, “we do not believe there are any more shooters.”
-During a press conference, Clark County Sheriff Joseph Lombardo added that police are currently looking for a female “companion” to the shooter named Marilou Danley.
-As for the suspected shooter, “we believe it’s a local individual,” a police spokesman said.
-“He resides here locally.”
+The confirmed death toll in the Las Vegas shooting surpassed the number in Orlando, Florida, where Omar Mateen, a gunman who had pledged allegiance to ISIS, killed 49 people at the Pulse nightclub in June 2016.
+Other recent gun rampages in the U.S. include the Sandy Hook school shooting in 2012 that killed 27 people and the Virginia Tech massacre in 2007 in which 32 people were killed.

-Multiple videos posted on social media show rounds of gunfire ringing out during a musical performance at the Route 91 Harvest festival.
+Multiple videos posted on social media after the Las Vegas shooting show rounds of gunfire ringing out during a musical performance at the Route 91 Harvest festival a little after 10 p.m.
+Sunday.
 Photos show concertgoers dropping to the ground for cover and fleeing the scene amid panic.
+Lombardo noted that incorrect reports on social media suggested there were shootings at other resorts.
+“That has been proven to be false,” he said.
+Reports of explosives going off were also false, he added.

-The country-music singer Jason Aldean was performing when the gunfire began, according to the Associated Press, and the music stopped once the shots became audible.
+The country-music singer Jason Aldean was performing when the gunfire began, according to the Associated Press; the music stopped once the shots became audible.
 Witnesses reported first hearing gunfire coming from the upper floors of the nearby Mandalay Bay Resort and Casino, according to the Los Angeles Times, and heard multiple rounds of shooting.
 Police later confirmed that the shooting came from the 32nd floor of the hotel.

 Flights were diverted from McCarran Airport in Las Vegas following the incident, and all activity at the airport was temporarily halted.
+MGM Resorts, which owns the Mandalay Bay hotel, stated on social media that law enforcement asked hotels in the vicinity to go on lockdown to ensure the safety of their guests.

 Several hours after the shooting, Aldean posted on Instagram that he is “heartbroken,” calling the shooting “beyond horrific.”